 The South African Institute of Race Relations (SAIRR), established in 1929, is a research and policy organisation based in South Africa.
 The institute aims to investigate social and economic conditions (including inequality, poverty) within the country and distribute the findings, as well as to encourage economic growth.

 SAIRR has been providing educational funding to disadvantaged South Africans since the year 1935.
 As of 1980, the Institute has awarded over R220 million in bursaries, which has been a significant contribution to economic empowerment within the country.
 Funding has been granted across a range of fields, including business and commerce; medicine, health sciences and dentistry; science and engineering; education; law and arts

 Among the over 3 500 students that have received funding, is the late Mr Nelson Mandela, who was granted a bursary in the late 1940s to the value of £120.

 ABOUT THE SAIRR BURSARY PROGRAMME – FIELDS COVERED

-IRR bursaries will be awarded to students in various fields of study, who are studying towards a degree or diploma qualification.
-Please note that postgraduate and Honours funding is not currently available.
+Bursaries will be awarded for ANY field of study, towards an Undergraduate Degree or Diploma qualification.
+(Please note that postgraduate and Honours funding is not currently available).

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):